 A quaint seaside village at the base of dramatic cliffs, Mākara is just 30 minutes from Wellington’s city centre.
 On its rugged western coast is a seaside village and a gently sloping, stony beach.

-Mākara, with its farmland, gun emplacements, and wind farm, is just 30 minutes from Wellington’s city centre.
-On its rugged western coast is a seaside village and gently sloping, stony beach.
+Mākara, with its farmland, gun emplacements, and wind farm, is just a 30-minute drive from Wellington’s city centre.
+On its rugged western coast is a seaside village and a gently sloping, stony beach.

 Steep, green hills surround the inlet.
 The water is generally suitable for swimming, but piles of seaweed and driftwood dot along the beach.
 Children enjoy exploring the nearby rock pools.